Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Conclusion

-This paper introduces a novel technique for spectral modulation --- namely, a programmable and spatially-varying spectral filter array --- and discusses its use in single- and multi-shot hyperspectral imaging.
+This paper advances programmable and spatially-varying spectral modulation and discusses its use in multiple applications.
 We achieve this capability using an LC-based phase SLM, and develop an optical schematic for implementing it while computationally handling unmodeled aberrations in the setup.
+The results in this paper suggest that many of the practical challenges in using phase SLMs for spectral imaging can be computationally addressed in post-processing; this raises intriguing new possibilities in computational imaging and, we hope, opens up the possibility for wider deployment of phase SLMs in spectral imaging problems.